7th Screen Actors Guild Awards

-The 7th Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 2000, took place on March 11, 2001.
+The 7th Screen Actors Guild Awards, awarded by the Screen Actors Guild and honoring the best achievements in film and television performances for the year 2000, took place on March 11, 2001.
 The ceremony was held at the Shrine Exposition Center in Los Angeles, California, and was televised live by TNT.

 The nominees were announced on January 30, 2001, by Lucy Liu and Cary Elwes at Los Angeles' Pacific Design Center.

 Winners and nominees

 Winners are listed first and highlighted in boldface.